Simo-dg/cs-project/readme.md

 # High-Performance Trajectory Design and Optimization in Julia

 **Course:** Computer Science I (Programming)
-**Program:** PhD in Statistics and Computer Science (Bocconi University)

 ---

 ## Overview

 This project implements a **high-performance scientific computing framework in Julia** for interplanetary trajectory design.
-The primary goal is to write **efficient, allocation-aware, and scalable Julia code**, in line with the objectives of the course.
+The primary goal is to write **efficient, allocation-aware, and scalable Julia code** for solving large-scale trajectory optimization problems.

 The framework supports: